steveknipmeyer/ModelRelief/ModelRelief/Documentation/ProjectNotes/ProjectNotes.md

         User secrets are not available so test accounts cannot be created.
 How do Docker secrets work?
         Should a test database be delivered?
 This is an alternative to initializing the database on startup.
 The user credentials would not need to be stored.
-        Why is the response time so slow?
-            Can additional resources be allocated?

         Review the mock test user logic.
 Is this the reason for the identity token failure?